leana2411/Research_Paper/README.md

 ## Conclusion
 The proposed solution offers a comprehensive, technology-driven approach to disaster management, improving response time, coordination, and data accuracy.
 By adopting such a system, disaster management can become more proactive and efficient.

-## How to Cite
-If you use this research paper for academic purposes or reference it in your own work, please cite it as follows: